Building a Docker product image locally ¶

 You must specify the appropriate options when you run

 serial_build.sh.
 For PingFederate, the options might look like this:

 - -p (Product): pingfederate

 - Note: this is the version retrieved from the versions.json file

 - -j (Java): az11

-You can change the tag of the created image and push it to your own Docker registry using the
+To change the tag of the created image and push it to your own Docker registry, use the

 docker tag command:

 docker tag [image id] \ [Docker Registry]/[Organization]/[Image Name]:[tag]